Telenav/lexakai/README.md

     @UmlClassDiagram(diagram = DiagramMapServer.class)
     @UmlClassDiagram(diagram = DiagramServers.class)

-The preferred location for diagram marker interfaces is in the sub-package *project.lexakai.diagrams*, and they should be prefixed with *
+The preferred location for diagram marker interfaces is in the sub-package *project.lexakai*, and they should be prefixed with *
 Diagram* to make their use clear.

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x"/>